darsa-group/ACCESS-2025/content/home/application.md

 We will also ask you several additional questions during your application.
 Should you be selected, we will use this information to form teams of candidates based on complementary skills and interests.

 To complete your application, please fill out the [application form](https://forms.gle/5nepSFsC4tcBWbG88) **by April 15th, 2025**.

+We will fully fund between **15 and 20 candidates**, but might be able to host a handful of self-funded candidates.